 I dreamed I was a wolf again.
 She could remember the smells best of all: trees and earth, her pack brothers, the scents of horse and deer and man, each different from the others, and the sharp acrid tang of fear, always the same.
 Some nights the wolf dreams were so vivid that she could hear her brothers howling even as she woke, and once Brea had claimed that she was growling in her sleep as she thrashed beneath the covers.
 She thought that was some stupid lie till Talea said it too.

 Of course, Arya is the CAT of the Canals in this chapter.
 Her mirror is both her mother Catelyn, aka Cat, and Lyanna who was a wolf like Arya, but who has also been associated with brothels, making Lyanna a “cat” too.
 "Cat" of course is also short for “cathouse” which is a euphemism for a brothel.
-The repeating echoes of characterts are an indication of the wheel of time at play.
+I suspect the brothel symbolism is a metaphor for how noble daughters are "prostituted" when their fathers "sell" their maidenheads in their alliance negotiations.
+The repeating echoes of characters are an indication of the wheel of time at play.
 Since history repeats itself over and over again, we get layers of similar people doing similar things, therefore Cat can be Lyanna, Catelyn, and even Petyr, but the main use of the word “Cat” was to help us identify that the Jabberwocky of this chapter is about the Riverlands.
 Another thought to keep in mind is that Arya-Cat is an orphan girl staying with Brusco and his daughters.
 This mirrors Petyr Baelish’s past as the ward of Hoster Tully.
 It’s quite fitting to associate Petyr with cats since Petyr owns many brothels.
 But, the part about hearing her "brothers howling" seems to refer to Lyanna's brothers when she went missing.

 When Cat pushes her barrow around the Ragman's Harbor, she yells, "Clams, Cockles, and Mussels!"
 These are euphemisms: Clams are vaginas, cockles is copulation, and mussels, rather “pulling muscles” are hand-jobs.